Richard Wright and Paul Green c. 1940 UNC Campus at work on the Native Son stage play.

 Projects may be programs, dramatic productions (which could include the promotion and preservation of Green's own work) or other literary or artistic projects that disseminate, promote or preserve Green's unique literary and human rights legacy.

 Because Green's plays and stories typically supported his social conscience, a proposal in which an art form illuminates an issue of human rights would be particularly appropriate.
+Number and diversity of population served, as well as community outreach impact will be considered.

 Green's Accomplishments and Values